beginning of content

 • You can have an STI without noticing any symptoms.

-• If you’re sexually active, ask your doctor how regularly you should be tested for STIs.
+• If you're sexually active, ask your doctor how often to get tested for

 What are STIs?